 Fakes and Reproductions

-Anything worth money has been reproduced or "faked".
+Anything worth money has been reproduced or "faked."
 This is true of every important maker of anything in the world.
-Everything from people etching "Tiffany and Co" into a lamp base to the mass production of fake coach bags has been tried to turn a buck.
+Everything from people etching "Tiffany and Co." into a lamp base to the mass production of fake coach bags have been tried to turn a buck.
 When you brave the world of resale you have to be wise about the find.
-People say "if it's too good to be true it probably is not true".
+People say "if it's too good to be true it probably is not true."
 Those people were not with me the day I paid $7.99 for a REAL Louis Vuitton bucket bag or the day I sold a toy smurf for $325.00.
 The finds are out there, you just have to know your stuff.

-It is illegal to sell a fake designer brand bag.
-High end bags are high quality.
+It is illegal to sell a fake designer-brand bag.
+High-end bags are of high quality.
 Purses such as Coach and Louis Vuitton are made of good leather and stitched tight.
-Real leather does not peal.
+Real leather does not peel.
 Leather is the first sign that a bag is real.
-The first thing I do when looking through a rack of purses is touch them to see if they are cold, cold means the purse is made of vinyl.
-It its vinyl I don’t even look at it, I move on.
-Every designer has tells that will clue you in to if the bag is a fake.
-The easiest way to understand a brand is to go in their stores and look at their product.
-Sales people are helpful in this regard.
-Get to know you brands.
+The first thing I do when looking through a rack of purses is to touch them to see if they are cold, cold means the purse is made of vinyl.
+If it's vinyl, I don’t even look at it, I move on.
+Every designer has tells that will clue you into if the bag is a fake.
+The easiest way to understand a brand is to go to their stores and look at their product.
+Salespeople are helpful in this regard.
+Get to know your brands.
 If you suspect something is a fake, check it out online.

 Have you ever seen a $500.00 piece of art hanging out at an estate sale or yard sale?
 Here are some tips for making money with art:

-- If it’s a watercolor look to see if you can see pencil or pen marks.
+- If it’s a watercolor, look to see if you can see pencil or pen marks.
 Most artists trace their work prior to painting.
-Also many prints are numbered.
-If it’s a popular artist the copy might be worth something.
-The number also tell you the work is a copy.
+Also, many prints are numbered.
+If it’s a popular artist, the copy might be worth something.
+The number also tells you the work is a copy.

 - Keep in mind anything can be framed, calendars, ads, book, and magazine pages.